The Accusations Against Paul, 1-9

 Self-control – The word (enkrateia) is often used in relation to sexual behaviour.
 ‘Since an adulteress sat beside Felix while Paul discussed self-control, its bearing on unchastity is easily apparent, and the verse compares naturally with 1 Cor.
 7:9.
 This restricted reference to chastity often features in later literature.
 The Encratites enjoined complete abstinence from marriage; and some Christian clergy today may not marry.
 This distorted interpretation is called demonic in 1 Tim.
 4:2-3, and the qualification ‘self-controlled’ (enkrates) is applied to the married bishop in Tit.
 1:8 (cf. 1 Pet.
 3:2).’
 (NBD)

-He was also hoping that Paul would give him money – We learn from Paul’s previous encounter with Felix that part of his reason for traveling was to take alms and offerings to the churches.
-This helps us understand why Felix thought that Paul might be an ‘easy touch’.
+He was also hoping that Paul would give him money – Acts 22:28 implies that Paul had little money.
+‘But it is explained by Paul’s earlier mention, in a previous encounter with Felix, that one reason for his travelling was to take alms and offerings to the churches.
+This also explains why Felix allowed Paul liberty and visitors, since they might bring a ransom.’
+(Source)